Marjory Collins

-Marjory Collins (March 15, 1912–1985) was an American photojournalist.
-She is remembered for her coverage of the home front during World War II.
+Marjory Collins (15 March 1912 – 1985) was an American photographer and writer, known for her coverage of the United States home front during World War II for the Farm Security Administration and the Office of War Information.

 Personal life

-Marjory Collins was born March 15, 1912, to Elizabeth Everts Paine and writer Frederick Lewis Collins in New York City, and grew up in nearby Scarsdale, Westchester County.
+Marjory Collins was born on 15 March 1912, to Elizabeth Everts Paine and writer Frederick Lewis Collins in New York City, and grew up in nearby Scarsdale, Westchester County.

 She died in 1985 at the age of 73.

 Education

-She studied at Sweet Briar College and the University of Munich.
+Collins studied at Sweet Briar College and the Ludwig-Maximilians-Universität München.
 In 1935, Collins moved to Greenwich Village, and over the next five years she studied photography informally with Ralph Steiner and attended Photo League events.
 In the 1980s she moved to San Francisco where she obtained an M.A. in American Studies at Antioch College West.